emielkwakkel/emielkwakkel.nl-vue/content/en/blog/moving-from-green-it-to-sustainable-it.md

 ## Thinking in systems: From Sustainable to Circular

 To move beyond Green IT, we need to focus on **Sustainable IT**.
-This means designing systems with a broader perspective—reducing waste, improving long-term efficiency, and rethinking how resources are consumed.
+This means designing systems with a broader perspective: reducing waste, improving long-term efficiency, and rethinking how resources are consumed.
 It’s about balancing energy efficiency with the reduction of waste and the reuse of resources.

 Even better, we can aim for **Circular IT**.
 This approach adopts principles from the Circular Economy, emphasizing reuse, refurbishment, and recycling.
 For instance, instead of discarding outdated hardware, refurbishing and repurposing it can extend its lifecycle and reduce the demand for new materials.
 The same applies to software—building systems that are modular and maintainable makes them easier to adapt and extend rather than replace.